 Does the HRV ventilation system come with a warranty?

-At installation, your HRV ventilation system is warranted for 3 years against fault.
-But you can also upgrade to a SuperCare Warranty giving you 5 years cover.
+At installation, your HRV ventilation system is warranted for 5 years against fault.
 In normal use the system will require a service every 24-months.
 A filter change is carried out at the same time.
 Genuine HRV parts are required as part of the ongoing warranty, and to ensure you continue to get the best performance from your system.

 What payment options are available?

 We take all the usual payment options – cash, cheque, direct credit or credit card.
 We also have easy payment options available through Q Card.
 At times we have special payment option plans available too - take a look

 How much does an HRV ventilation system cost?

 Each home is different – in size, environment, inhabitants etc. Which is why we come to you to take moisture and temperature readings, which we then use to determine the best solution for your home.
 Our HRV ventilation specialist will take you through a full presentation of how everything works, provide a price and if you'd like to go ahead, the installation is planned for whenever suits you.